 Google Assistant features

-However, if you already own the original Pixel Buds Pro and are satisfied with their performance, the improvements donèt really warrant an immediate upgrade.
-For new buyers, the Pixel Buds Pro 2 are the better choice if budget allows, offering a more refined and feature-rich experience.
-Those on a tighter budget will likely still find the original Pixel Buds Pro a solid option, especially if found at a discounted price.
+However, if you already own the original Pixel Buds Pro and are satisfied with its performance, the improvements don’t really warrant an immediate upgrade.
+If your budget allows, the Pixel Buds Pro 2 is the better choice for new buyers, offering a more refined and feature-rich experience.
+Those on a tighter budget will likely still find the original Pixel Buds Pro a solid option, especially if it is found at a discounted price.

 Frequently asked questions